Juicebox vs Tesla Wall Charger: What You Need To Know

-While these cars are not only good for the environment and prevent needing to spend money on gas, a new question arises for electric car owners: what kind of charger should I use for my car?
+While Teslas and other electric vehicles are not only good for the environment and save money on gas, a new question arises for electric car owners: what kind of charger should I use for my car?
+If you’re researching this question, you’ll come across the Juicebox vs Tesla charger debate.
+Which is best for you?

 The main difference between the Juicebox 40 and the Tesla Wall Charger is that the former is slightly more expensive.
 However, it’s also more versatile, as it can be used with numerous different electric cars from different motor companies.
 Teslas, on the other hand, work better with Tesla products.

-In this article, we’ll go over the differences between the two chargers, look at the pros and cons of each, and figure out why, depending on your car, the ideal charger may be different.
+In this article, we’ll go over the differences between the two chargers, look at the pros and cons of each, and figure out why, depending on your car, the ideal charger may differ from user to user.

 When it comes to getting an electric car, there are a lot of factors that go into the decision-making process.
 If you’re new to the electric car buying and charging process, it can be very confusing.